 These landscapes provide important habitat for multiple fish species and several state and federally-threatened bird species, including the bald eagle, common loon, merlin, and Caspian tern.
 Two reptiles of special concern are found here (the wood turtle and spotted turtle) along with the Eastern Massasauga Rattlesnake, Michigan’s only rattlesnake, and a State of Michigan species of Special Concern.
 Lands with these qualities are increasingly rare and important, making the SLWA an invaluable resource for preserving the natural heritage of Northern Michigan.

 The establishment of the Skegemog Lake Wildlife Area (SLWA) was the culmination of a major grassroots campaign launched by local residents in 1972 under the name of the Skegemog Lake Wildlife Area Project, with help from the Michigan chapter of The Nature Conservancy (TNC).
-TNC had established a stewardship endowment fund for the project which was transferred to Grand Traverse Regional Land Conservancy (GTRLC) along with management responsibilities.
-Currently GTRLC works with Skegemog Lake Wildlife Committee citizen group and Michigan Department of Natural Resources (MDNR) to manage the property with final authority for all management activies resting with the MDNR.
+TNC established a stewardship endowment fund, which was transferred to Grand Traverse Regional Land Conservancy (GTRLC) along with management responsibilities.
+Currently, GTRLC works with the Skegemog Lake Wildlife Committee citizen group and the Michigan Department of Natural Resources (MDNR) to manage the property, with final authority for all management activities resting with the MDNR.